webforj/webforj-docs/docs/components/fields/fields.md

 <JavadocLink type="foundation" location="com/webforj/component/field/AbstractField"/>

-webforJ supports seven different types of field components, each with various behaviors and implementations that suit various needs.
-While each of these components have variations in their implementations, there are commonalities amongst all of the field classes that will be described here.
+WebforJ supports seven different types of field components, each with different behaviors and implementations that suit various needs.
+While each of these components have variations in their implementations, this article describes commonalities among all of the field classes.

 :::info
-This section describes common functionality amongst various field components in webforJ, and is not itself a class that can be instantiated and used.
+This section describes common functionality of various field components in webforJ, and is not itself a class that can be instantiated and used.
 :::

 <!-- <ComponentViewer componentData={componentData} /> -->

-## Shared Field Properties
+## Shared field properties

 <!-- ### Autocomplete